 Chester County was one of the three original Pennsylvania counties created in 1682.

-Abraham and Elizabeth's children included:
+Catherine and Robert's children included:

 The Society of Friends (Quakers) began in England in the 1650s, when they broke away from the Puritans.
 Pennsylvania was founded by William Penn, as a safe place for Friends to live and practice their faith.

 from Genealogical and Personal History of Fayette and Greene Counties, Volume 3

 by John Woolf Jordan and James Hadden